Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

 ### Data Cleaning and Preparation
 At the initial stage of the Data Cleaning and Preparation, i performed the following actions;
 1. Data Loading and Inspection into Ms Excel Power Query
-2. Removed Duplicates
+2. Duplicate removal
 3. Handling Missing Data
 4. Changed Data Type
 5. Spliting and Merging of Columns
-6. Deleting Unneccesary Columns
+6. Deleting of Unneccesary Columns

  ### Exploratory Data Analysis
    This Exploratory Data Analysis (EDA) report aims to provide an in-depth examination of The Amazon product review Dataset to understand sales trend, customer engagement and characteristic of the data